GaLaXy102/xapi-toolkit/Users-Guide.md

 #### Creating a copy of a simulation description
 1. On the card with the simulation you want to copy, click the `Copy` button.
-   This will create a decoupled and non-finalized version of the simulation card.
+   This will create a decoupled and non-finalized version of the simulation.

 #### Performing a DATASIM simulation
 1. Perform the steps in "Parametrize a DATASIM simulation" and "Making a simulation description read-only".